AhmedSayedSk/ParkingLot/README.md

 - Python 3.5+ - Please see `python_req.txt` to know python modules are required
 &nbsp;
-- XAMPP 3.1^ (PHP localhost) for running the app you can download it from this link: [https://www.apachefriends.org/download.html](https://www.apachefriends.org/download.html)
+- XAMPP 3.1^ (PHP localhost) for running the app
-&nbsp;
+1. you can download it from this link: [https://www.apachefriends.org/download.html](https://www.apachefriends.org/download.html)
-you can also see this tutorial: [https://www.youtube.com/watch?v=k9em7Ey00xQ](https://www.youtube.com/watch?v=k9em7Ey00xQ) &nbsp;
+2. you can also see this tutorial: [https://www.youtube.com/watch?v=k9em7Ey00xQ](https://www.youtube.com/watch?v=k9em7Ey00xQ)

 ---